Tainted\\Coders

 Bevy Components

-Components allow us to attach data to our entities.
+Components are what allow us to attach data to our entities.

 An Entity on its own is not very useful.
 It just represents a globally unique ID for some thing in our game.